Understanding the Impact of Voluntary Car Repossession on Your Credit Score

 Communication is critical when you’re seeking support from your lender.
 Don’t ignore their calls and letters.
 Instead, confirm your options and reach out to them for assistance.
 You can save your credit by avoiding repossession.
 If you find yourself in a situation where repossession is unavoidable, it’s essential to know your options.
 For guidance on the steps to take after a repossession occurs, check out our article on what to do if your car gets repossessed.

 Sidestepping repossession can save you from incurring dings in your credit score.
-If you take the proper steps, you can avoid voluntary and involuntary repos.
+If you take the proper steps, you can avoid voluntary and involuntary repossession.
 Lift and Tow is the creator of the hidden wheel lift that attaches to the underbody of your pickup.
 Our solutions convert your vehicle into a tow truck and can remain hidden when not in use.
 We engineered an economical alternative to investing in a tow truck to reduce manual labor and deliver efficient loading.

 We deliver value to your operations while giving you a competitive advantage in the industry.
 Discover what products we offer or contact us online.